datacarpentry/python-socialsci/episodes/13-matplotlib.md

 (designed to feel like MATLAB plotting, if you happen to have done that before).

 The Matplotlib library can be imported using any of the import techniques we have seen.
-As Pandas is generally imported with `import Pandas as pd`, you will find that `matplotlib` is most commonly imported with `import matplotlib as plt` where 'plt' is the alias.
+As Pandas is generally imported with `import pandas as pd`, you will find that `matplotlib` is most commonly imported with `import matplotlib as plt` where 'plt' is the alias.

 In addition to importing the library, in a Jupyter notebook environment we need to tell Jupyter that when we produce a graph, we want it to be display the graph in a cell in the notebook just like any other results.
 To do this we use the `%matplotlib inline` directive.